christianThardy/christianThardy.github.io/tom-interpretability.md

 **Resilience through sparse, localized representations:** What’s interesting is that the role the head’s take over evolves across layers.
 The output of a head at one layer isn’t just a simple transformation of what it did in the previous layer.
 There are complex interactions between heads and the residual stream, allowing the model to gradually shift its internal representation and get closer to solving the task as it moves through the layers.

 One fascinating insight is how patching just a few key components—like specific tokens or heads—with activations from a clean run is enough to steer the model back to the correct answer.
 This suggests the model processes information in a sparse, localized way, breaking the problem down into specialized subtasks.

 It doesn’t rely on a single brittle representation; instead, it layers insights, gradually refining its understanding over time.
 For example, the model identifies John as the belief holder early in the sequence and uses this as an anchor.

 This insight flows forward through the layers, shaping how subsequent events are interpreted.
-The same approach applies across the narrative—the model maintains cohesive tracking of all linguistic elements by integrating earlier representations stored in the residual stream with new information from later layers.
+The same approach applies across the narrative—the model maintains cohesive tracking of linguistic elements by integrating earlier representations stored in the residual stream with new information from later layers.
 This long-range dependency management is key to its performance.

 **Sophisticated mechanisms for processing:** Zooming out, the attention head analysis shows the model has developed specialized circuits for: